JojaCola312/abcrown-tutorial/README.md

 ```

 ## Contents
 - `alpha_beta_CROWN.py`: Implementation of CROWN, alpha-CROWN and beta-CROWN.
 Function about beta-CROWN including `Bab`, `general_split_robustness`, `domain_filter_robusness`, `optimized_beta_CROWN` and some related sub-function are defined inside `BoundedSequential` class.
-It will first try incomplete verifier CROWN and alpha-CROWN.
-If not verified, then try complete verifier beta-CROWN.
-If all split and still unsafe, then it is verified to be unsafe.
-If the split domain exceed the pre-defined threshold, then it is unknown.
-Otherwise, it is verified to be safe.
 - `linear.py`: Definition of `BoundLinear` class.
 - `relu_alpha_beta.py`: Definition of `BoundReLU` class.
 Most functions about ReLU are defined inside the  class.
 - `model.py`: PyTorch model definition.
 - `models/relu_model.pth`: Pretrained model for debugging.
-It is only for the relevant complex 2 ReLU model, and the simple toy 1 ReLU model is defined inside `model.py`.
+It is only for the complex 2 ReLU model, and the parameter of simple 1 ReLU toy model is defined inside `model.py`.

-# Run
+## Run
 ```
 # For 2 ReLU example
 python alpha_beta_CROWN.py data1.pth complex